Posts

 Image

-The pineal gland is a pea sized, pine cone shaped organ situated at the center of the brain, directly behind the middle of two eyebrows.
+T he pineal gland is a pea-sized, pinecone-shaped organ situated at the centre of the brain, directly behind the middle of two eyebrows.
 Physiologically it produces neurotransmitters melatonin and serotonin that are responsible for the sleep cycles as well as moods, respectively.
-It is also known as the third eye as it contains photoreceptors like a normal eye.
-All cultures have described it in various ways as the seat of the soul; responsible for spiritual enlightenment; a sixth sense which sees beyond what the five senses can see; a symbol of spiritual awakening; a connection between the physical and spiritual world.
+It is also referred to as the ‘third eye’ as it contains photoreceptors like normal physical eyes.
+Various cultures have described it in different ways such as the seat of the soul; responsible for spiritual enlightenment; a sixth sense which sees beyond what the five senses can see; a symbol of spiritual awakening; a connection between the physical and spiritual world.
 In the Indian context, the space between the eyebrows is called Agya Chakra and represents the pineal gland.
-This background will help us understand Krishna's method to control senses and mind when he says, "Shutting out all thoughts of external enjoyment, with the gaze fixed on the space between the eye-brows, equalizing the flow of the incoming
+This background will help us understand Krishna’s method to control senses and mind when he says, “Shutting out all thoughts of external enjoyment, with the gaze fixed on the space between the eye-brows, equalizing the f...